human-pangenomics/HPRC_metadata/submissions/WUSTL_HPRC_HiFi_Year2/readme.md

 ## WUSTL_HPRC_Hifi_Year2

+Submission CSV has 89 filenames
+Wrangled CSV has 89 filenames (loss: 0)
+TSV has 89 filenames (loss: 0)

 Oddities:
 * **ccs_algorithm, polymerase_version, and notes are inconsistent across data tables**
 * AWS table has lots of files not in data table, worth double-checking all excluded files were excluded for a good reason